SamirVarma01/ModelVault/docs/SETUP.md

      ```
    - Or set `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to a service account key file

-3. Create a `.modelvaultrc` configuration file in your project root:
+3. Create a `.nexusrc` configuration file in your project root:
    ```yaml
    provider: s3  # or "gcs"
    bucket: your-bucket-name